lmammino/loige.co/astro/src/content/posts/2019-09-08_lean-npm-packages/index.md

   - javascript
   - node-js
   - npm
+description: Learn how to configure NPM packages to publish only the files needed by users, avoiding bloating node_modules folders.
 ---

 Every developer on the planet knows how modular Node.js and the JavaScript ecosystem have become.